Maui County Sues Power Company Over Deadly Hawaii Fire

 They also “knew that if their elevated electrical equipment caught fire, it would spread at a critically fast rate,” he adds.

-Videos allegedly filmed before the fire devastated the city circulate on social networks, in which vegetation can be seen on fire generated by sparks coming from cables fallen to the ground.
+In addition, videos supposedly filmed before the flames devastated the city circulate on social networks in which vegetation can be seen on fire generated by sparks coming from cables fallen to the ground.

-The county, whose authorities have also been criticized for failing to prepare for eventual fires and failing to respond to the spread of flames, is seeking unspecified compensation from the power company for the destruction and damage caused.
+The county, whose authorities are also being criticized for lack of preparation for eventual fires and a failed response to the spread of flames, asks for unspecified compensation from the power company for the destruction and damage caused.

-“Maui County stands with the town and communities of Lahaina and Kula to recover public resources for damages and rebuild after these devastating utility fires,” the county said in a statement.
+“Maui County stands with the people and communities of Lahaina and Kula to recover public resources for damages and rebuild after these devastating utility fires,” the county said in a statement.

 Power companies in the state of California routinely shut off service on long stretches of distribution lines during high winds, a strategy believed to help prevent flash fires.

-On August 14, Hawaiian Electric director Shelee Kimura defended the decision to keep the lines active, arguing that the electricity was needed to pump water to Lahaina.
+On August 14, HECO Director Shelee Kimura defended the decision to keep the lines active, arguing that electricity was needed to pump water to Lahaina.

 The flames, fanned by powerful gusts of wind, spread so fast that many residents were trapped, only learning there was a fire when they saw it outside their doors.

-Some people abandoned their vehicles on the crowded main street of the tourist hub and jumped into the sea to protect themselves from the flames, forcing them to wait for hours while their houses burned.
+Some people abandoned their cars on the crowded main street of the tourist hub and jumped into the sea to protect themselves from the flames, having to wait hours while their houses burned.

 The official death toll is expected to rise as search and rescue work in Lahaina ends.